 December 29, 2017

-When possible, I start in an unusual place: the library.
-Libraries often contain a wealth of information on many technical subjects.
-Connecting a topical web development subject to the history of computers or general human inquiry is something Sandi Metz, a speaker I admire, does well.
+When possible, I start in an unusual place for tech: the library.
+Libraries contain a wealth of information on many technical subjects.
+Connecting a topical web development subject to the history of computers or human inquiry is something Sandi Metz, a speaker I admire and emulate, does well.
 Even when the material isn’t there waiting to be found, there’s always something, as well as professionals who can help you devise a research strategy.

 Technical talks, often mislabeled ‘hard’ talks, are what I prepare most often.
 They require experimentation.
 I use the ideas I found during brainstorming to try a lot of experiments in my text editor or REPL.
-What are the nuances?
 Which are worth explaining?

 After trying PowerPoint, Keynote, and even Vim buffers navigated

 [f (an idea I borrowed from Steve Klabnik; not recommended unless